Bombing of Gorla: Legacy

 The city of Milan reeled from the 20 October raid.
-In addition to disruptions to the cities' railyards and motor works, the destruction of the Gorla quartiere and high civilian death toll led to public mourning.
+In addition to disruptions to the city's railyards and motor works, the destruction of the Gorla quartiere and high civilian death toll led to public mourning.
 The child victims of the bombing raid are remembered as "the Little Martyrs of Gorla".
 Facing a deteriorating military situation, the fascist Italian Social Republic produced propaganda focused on the destruction caused during the bombing.
-Italian fascist propaganda depicting the allies as "murderers" or "assassins" of children had begun earlier in the war, and this trend was accelerated after the destruction of Gorla.
-Sources note this propaganda effort came too late in the war to have a meaningful effect on Italian civilian morale.
+Italian fascist propaganda depicting the Allies as "murderers" or "assassins" of children had begun earlier in the war, and this trend was accelerated after the destruction of Gorla.
+This propaganda effort came too late in the war to have a meaningful effect on Italian civilian morale.
 One civilian witness to the bombing noted that some mothers of children victims of the bombing cheered American troops when they entered Milan, and that memories of the bombing was mostly confined to families who had lost a loved one.
 In addition to being used in wartime propaganda, the bombing was also used in propaganda by the post-war Italian right.

 The Monument to the Piccoli Martiri of Gorla was built as a memorial on the site of the school in 1952, and the Italian Peace Museum of Milan was established in the area.
 The Association of the Italian Peace Museum of Milan, which was founded in part by survivors of the bombing, has organized peace walks and educational events.
 Italian painters Antonio Maria Mucchi and Gabriele Mucchi used the bombing as subject matter in several of their paintings.
 In 2019, Milan's mayor Giuseppe Sala appealed to U.S. authorities to apologize for the bombing, which the U.S. military has not done as of 2023.